 The Hudson River Valley artists left a record of the 19th century landscape, and I continue in that lineage recording the landscapes of my time.
 My paintings are a historical permanent account of the 21st century landscape and the emotional connection we have with our environment.

 My studio is located at the historic Workhouse Arts Center in Lorton, Virginia and open to the public.
-Please accept this invitation to visit my space, view my work and see me create in Studio 512, Building 5.
-And, if you are inspired or motivated, purchase a work of art to enjoy in your home or place of business!
+Please accept this invitation to visit my space and view my work in Building 5, Studio 512.
+Should a particular piece insire you, it would be my honor to become a part of your fine art collection!